Did you know that you can invest in farmland without ever setting foot on the property?

-Investing in Farm Debt
+7. Investing in Farm Debt

 In addition to purchasing equity in farms, you can also be a lender to them.
-Farm debt hit $409.5 billion in 2018.
-According to the USDA’s Farm Sector Income Forecast, 10% of that debt is owed by individuals.
+Farm debt is expected to hit $312 billion in 2022.

 Farmers borrow money frequently because they are in a capital-intensive business.
 They may need short-term loans to finance planting.
-Plus, they may get long term loans to finance the purchase of equipment.
+Plus, they may get long-term loans to finance the purchase of equipment.

 Of course, when you buy debt, there is always the risk that the borrower will default.
 However, find a farm that can pay its bills, and you may find a good investment opportunity.

 It was recently reported that there are more than two million active farms in the United States.
 That represents nearly 900 million acres of farmland, according to the U.S. Department of Agriculture.